lsms-worldbank/labeller/src/mdhlp/lbl_assert_no_pipes.md

 * Test that the dataset no longer has any pipes lbl_assert_no_pipes
 ```

-# Feedback, bug reports and contributions
+# Feedback, Bug Reports, and Contributions

 Read more about the commands in this package at https://github.com/lsms-worldbank/labeller.

-Please provide any feed back by opening and issue at https://github.com/lsms-worldbank/labeller/issues.
+Please provide any feedback by opening an issue at https://github.com/lsms-worldbank/labeller/issues.

 PRs with suggestions for improvements are also greatly appreciated.